tomahawk-player/tomahawk-resolvers/HACKING.md

 The Tomahawk resolver API is currently still in flux.
 You can use some of the existing resolvers as inspiration, especially Subsonic and Soundcloud.

 The API you should develop against is defined in [`tomahawk.js`](https://github.com/tomahawk-player/tomahawk/blob/master/data/js/tomahawk.js) and [`JSResolverHelper`](https://github.com/tomahawk-player/tomahawk/blob/master/src/libtomahawk/resolvers/JSResolverHelper.h) in the Tomahawk main repo.
-This API is also being used in the [`Tomahawk Android`](https://github.com/tomahawk-player/tomahawk-android) App, which means that you only have to write one resolver and have it work right away on Desktop and Android!
+This API is also being used in the [`Tomahawk Android`](https://github.com/tomahawk-player/tomahawk-android) App.
+Furthermore we also have an implementation in [`NodeJS`](https://github.com/xhochy/node-tomahawkjs).
+This means that you only have to write one resolver and have it work right away on Desktop, Android and Node!

 If you have questions, look for us in #tomahawk on irc.freenode.net.